gromain/Diceware-Passphrase-Generator/README.md

 ## Using It

+Just open the plugin by clicking on its icon.
-Just choose a language and click a button corresponding to the number of words you want to generate.
-You'll get a new passphrase with each click.
+If you choose a new language or click the green button, a new 6 words passphrase will be generated.
 Each generation rolls a set of five virtual dice for **each** word.
 Words are chosen from the included Diceware word lists.

-The die roll numbers are shown next to each word.
+By default, a 6 words passphrase is generated.
+This is about ~77.55 bits of entropy (~12.92 bits/word, ~10 bits/letter, and ~5.16 bits/symbol).
+For a professional adversary can guess passwords at the rate of a 1,000,000,000,000 keys/second, an exhaustive brute-force search on 50% of the total keyspace might take ~30,704,711 hours or ~1,279,363 days or ~3,505 years.

+Depending on your security requirements, you may want to add a word or a symbol to the generated passphrase.

 ## Security

 If you are security conscious you are of course encouraged to download the [source code](https://github.com/gromain/Diceware-Passphrase-Generator) for this addon and check the code yourself.
+The main part is located [here](https://github.com/gromain/Diceware-Passphrase-Generator/blob/master/index.js#L35).

 ### Tin Foil Hat Version
 If you want to be *REALLY REALLY* secure.
 Roll the dice with a flashlight under